The Vicious Cycle Of Your Memories

 Try a short period first and then expand it (”now I take one hour where I will not think about my Ex).

-There are times of the day when it’s more difficult to control your thoughts.
-Distract yourself then: go to the gym, meet some friends…
+There are periods of the day when it's harder to control your thoughts.
+Distract yourself then: go to the gym, meet some friends …

 • Don’t take alcohol or drugs hoping to free your mind